Our experts tested out dozens of ion exchange water softening systems, and these are the options that consistently performed the best.

 - Tailored, efficient performance – The Fleck 5600SXT only regenerates when it needs to, and the advanced water flow meter has an easy-use programmable control valve, so you can tailor the system’s performance to your needs.

-- Easy to install – We installed the Fleck with minimal confusion or head-scratching.
-The system is partially assembled and pre-loaded with resin, reducing your installation tasks.
+- Easy to install – The system is partially assembled and pre-loaded with resin, reducing your installation tasks.

 - Good warranty– The tank has a 10-year warranty and the control valve has a respectable 5-year warranty.
 Good warranties = longer support from the manufacturer if something goes wrong.

 Best for: Anyone with a smaller budget who wants to spend their money wisely on a salt-based water softener that won’t let them down.

 - We were really pleased with its affordable price.

 - It’s good to know that the unit is assembled in the USA with quality components.

 - You can choose between different grain capacities, from 24,000 to 64,000 grains, depending on your water usage and hardness.

 - Some customers struggled to install the Fleck 5600SXT themselves.
 If you’re not handy, you’ll probably need to call a plumber.